parkerallbritton/WeMissMello/README.md

 ### App Evaluation
 - **Category:** Security
-- **Mobile:** This app would be mainly used on mobile devices since officer will be using it in the daily basis.
+- **Mobile:** This app will be used on mobile devices, for simplicity's sake.
-- **Story:** Display monst wanted people on the FBI list and give the option to search a name in the list.
+- **Story:** Display most wanted fugitive's from the official FBI list and give the option to search for a name in the list.
-- **Market:** Police officer could use this app to look up and search people in the most wanted list.
+- **Market:** Anyone from the large commuinity of those interested in crime/ crime shows could indulge, and read up on the official most wanted criminals.
-- **Habit:** This app could be used by police officers to check if possible criminals are in the most wanted list.
+- **Habit:** Purely for trivial and social purposes, not for the encouragement of anyone to attempt to hunt down individuals from the FBI's Most Wanted list.
-- **Scope:** First we would develop the app just for display and search and then we could divide into different categories of crimes.
+- **Scope:** First, we will develop the app just for general display and search and then we could divide into different categories of crimes.

 ## Product Spec